News_

 Dr Sarah Michael

-Dr Sarah Michael is currently a Deputy Director of Medical Services at Sydney St Vincent's hospital and is responsible for almost 400 junior doctors and has developed a number of wellbeing and teaching initiatives.
+Dr Sarah Michael is currently Director of Psycological Wellbeing, MDOK Program at Sydney Local Health District.
+Previously, she held the position of Deputy Director of Medical Services at Sydney St Vincent's hospital where she was responsible for almost 400 junior doctors and has developed a number of wellbeing and teaching initiatives.
 Dr Michael has also improved governance structures and established a Centre of Excellence for Aboriginal Junior Doctors.

 She plans to use the skills gained through the Global Executive MBA program to "develop a legacy supporting junior doctors with a focus on female and indigenous doctors."